slexisvn/query_engine/docs/00-orientation/01-what-is-a-query-engine.md

 **TPC-H** is a standard benchmark: a fixed set of eight tables describing customers, orders, and parts, a fixed set of queries over them, and a *scale factor* that says how much data to generate.
 Database vendors publish TPC-H numbers, so the schema is the closest thing the field has to a shared example, and this book uses it for the same reason.
 It ships with the engine in [`src/catalog/tpch-schema.ts`](../../src/catalog/tpch-schema.ts).

-At scale factor 1 — the smallest standard size — `CUSTOMER` holds 150,000 rows and `ORDERS` holds 1,500,000.
-The nested loop above then does **225 billion comparisons**, of which all but a handful are wasted, because roughly four fifths of those customers are not in the `BUILDING` segment and never needed to be looked at.
+At scale factor 1, `CUSTOMER` holds 150,000 rows and `ORDERS` holds 1,500,000.
+The nested loop above then does **225 billion key comparisons**.
+Roughly four fifths of the customers are outside the `BUILDING` segment.
+Filtering those customers first avoids about 180 billion comparisons; using a lookup table avoids most of the remaining pairwise search.

 Two rearrangements fix most of it:

 1. **Filter first.** Discard non-`BUILDING` customers before joining, not after.
 Same answer, one fifth of the rows entering the join.
 2. **Hash instead of loop.** Build a lookup table on `C_CUSTKEY` once, then probe it once per order.
 That turns a multiplication into an addition — 150,000 + 1,500,000 instead of 150,000 × 1,500,000.

-Neither is clever.
-Both are mechanical, and both can be decided by a program looking at the query.
-That program is the optimizer, and the fact that it can be mechanical is the entire reason SQL is worth having: you write the *what* once, and the *how* gets better every time someone improves the engine, without you rewriting anything.
+Neither change requires knowing the answer in advance.
+The optimizer can discover both from the query's structure, then use information about the data to choose between alternatives.
+You write the *what* once, and improvements to the engine can improve the *how* without changing your query.

 ## The six stages

-Every query that runs through this engine passes through the same six stages.
-You can see them laid out in order inside [`compileUncached`](../../src/engine/query-engine.ts), which is the honest one-page summary of the whole system:
+A SQL `SELECT` follows six stages.
+Cached queries can reuse compilation work, and table-creation statements take a separate path.
+For a first read, follow the uncached query through [`compileUncached`](../../src/engine/query-engine.ts):

 ```typescript
 const ast = this.parseSQL(sql);